gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 ## General Concepts
 ### What is a validator?
-[Desmos](../..) is based on [Tendermint](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
+[Huddle](../..) is based on [Tendermint](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
 The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They must also participate in governance by voting on proposals.
 Validators are weighted according to their total stake.

 ### What is 'staking'?
-Desmos is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (Desmos tokens) bonded as collateral.
-These tokens can be self-delegated directly by the validator or delegated to them by other Desmos tokens holders.
+Huddle is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (Huddle tokens) bonded as collateral.
+These tokens can be self-delegated directly by the validator or delegated to them by other Huddle tokens holders.

 Any user in the system can declare their intention to become a validator by sending a `create-validator` transaction.
 From there, they become validator candidates.